manh-trinhquoc/awesome-wordpress/README.md

 20.4 Media from ZIP

+20.5 Auto Upload Images - Search for image urls which exists in post and automatically upload and import external images - Free

 21. Fly Dynamic Image Resizer - dynamically create image when the image is called for the first time, rather than when it is uploaded.

 22. Image Optimizer, Resizer and CDN - Paid solution, suitable for ecommerce site with lots of features

 ### 23. Performance
 23.1 WP-Optimize – Clean, Compress, Cache
 23.2 P3 (Plugin Performance Profiler)